 Competency: Plan for the effective use of fiscal, human and material resources to promote the success of all students within a safe, effective and efficient learning environment.

-Competency: Engage the outside community in support of insuring the success of all students.
+Competency: Engage the outside community in support of ensuring the success of all students.

 Competency: Demonstrate awareness and sensitivity to the needs of all students to assure educational success within the schools and the district.